fnrizzi/kokkos-tiny-ranges/README.md

 ## Disclaimer

-This is very much WIP, purely just a prototype to play with (missing pretty much all the fine-grained details, proper semantics, etc...) but it works!
+This is very much WIP, purely a prototype to play with (missing pretty much all the fine-grained details, iterators, etc...) but it works

 ## Snippets